Skip to Content

 attachment

-7. Once these permissions have been selected, at the bottom of the Request API permissions screen, click Add permissions.
+7. At the bottom of the Request API permissions screen, click Add permissions.

-8. You are returned to the API permissions screen for the application.
-Under Configured permissions, click Grant admin consent for \<Directory>:
+8. You return to the API permissions screen for the application.
+Under Configured permissions, click Grant admin consent for \<Directory>.

 attachment